Alcohol and Drug Screening, Assessment, Brief Interventions and Referral to Treatment

 Treatment Referral

-Providers are responsible for referring members who meet criteria for alcohol and drug disorders to a county drug program for services.
+Providers are responsible for referring members who meet criteria for alcohol and drug disorders to county drug programs for treatment services.
 These services are not covered by Health Net.
-A list of county contacts for local substance use disorder treatment information and referrals is available on the DHCS website at DHCS website, under Referral to Treatment.

 Documentation Requirements

-Member medical records must include the following:
+Member medical records must include: